gohugoio/hugo/content/en/content-management/shortcodes.md

 ## Privacy configuration

-To learn how to configure your Hugo site to meet the new EU privacy regulation, see [Hugo and the GDPR].
+To learn how to configure your Hugo site to meet the new EU privacy regulation, see [privacy protections].

 ## Create custom shortcodes

 To learn more about creating custom shortcodes, see the [shortcode template documentation].

-[Hugo and the GDPR]: /about/hugo-and-gdpr/
+[privacy protections]: /about/privacy/
 [partials]: /templates/partials/
 [quickstart]: /getting-started/quick-start/
 [sctemps]: /templates/shortcode-templates/